battre/autocomplete-attribute-explainer/README.md

 A companion feature request exists at https://github.com/whatwg/html/issues/4986

-Today's [autocomplete attribute] provides an opinionated list of field names that prescribe how to structure an address/credit card form in order to be compatible with autofilling by the user agent.
+Today's [autocomplete attribute] provides an opinionated list of field names that prescribe how to structure an address form (and other data types which are out of scope of this proposal) in order to be compatible with autofilling by the user agent.
 In particular it assumes a structure containing elements like
 * `name`
 * `street-address` (optionally broken down into `address-line1`, `address-line2`, `address-line3`)